Knight704/UrbanAirshipBadgeCounterAndroid/README.md

 3) If necessary edit `MainApplication.java` to use badgeExtra key you want

 ### TODO
-- Prepare package for usage with gradle (i.e upload to bintray)
 - Add react-native wrapper around badge counter (as a separate npm-package)
 - Add unit-testing
-- Improve extensibility